depaul-dice/CHEX/README.md

 This repository  has three directories: data, src, and dockerfiles.

 * Sample execution trees of all notebooks used in the paper are found under `data`.
-* CHEX src code for Alice and Bob reside under `src.
+* CHEX src code for Alice and Bob reside under `src`.
-* Sample Alice/Bob scenarios can be constucted using provided dockerfiles under `dockerfile`.
+* Sample Alice/Bob scenarios can be constructed using provided dockerfiles under `dockerfile`.

 # INSTALL requirements

 * Python and OS
-    - python v>=3.8
+    - Python (Version >= 3.8)
     - pip install -r requirements.txt
     - **CHEX** was developed on Ubuntu 20.04